-In this Tutorial we will learn what is Fuzzy lookup, What is fuzzy match, and what is a use of fuzzy logic.
+In this tutorial, we will learn what is Fuzzy lookup, What is a fuzzy match, and what is the use of fuzzy logic.

 You might be thinking what is the other function or formula that can help me to carry out my required task.

 Well, there is no function or formula to carry out the task.
 But Microsoft has introduced a new-add in that will help you to find similar data in no time.
 The name of the Add-In is Fuzzy Lookup.
 Fuzzy Lookup will help you to find similar matching data which just a few clicks.

 You need to download the Add-in in Excel.
 It is available free of cost.
 To download the Fuzzy Lookup Click Here